 Genre: Drama

-Crazy Heart is a film based on a novel by the same name, written by Thomas Cobb.
+Crazy Heart is a movie about alcoholism based on a novel by the same name and written by Thomas Cobb.
 The film follows Otis “Bad Boy” Blake, a 57-year-old alcoholic singer-songwriter who lives on the road.

 Unfortunately, his drinking starts again and a drunk driving accident lands him in the hospital.
 Blake ends up going through a rehab program and finally manages to get sober.